syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ## Handle the SchedulerContextMenuOpening Event

-`SchedulerContextMenuOpening` event occurs while opening the context menu in SfScheduler.
+`SchedulerContextMenuOpening` event occurs while opening the c`AppointmentContextMenu` or `CellContextMenu` in SfScheduler..

 `SchedulerContextMenuOpeningEventArgs` has the following members which provides the information about `SchedulerContextMenuOpening` event.